Students in the atrium

 Students are required to attend the residency attached to their program, which may be in Calgary or Edmonton.

-Students holding an accredited Bachelor of Social Work (BSW) degree are admitted directly into a 12-month or 24-month course-based MSW program.
-Students admitted to the MSW with a non-social work degree complete 9 foundation courses (in 12 months) followed by the 12-month or 24-month program.
+Students holding an accredited Bachelor of Social Work (BSW) degree are admitted directly into a 24-month course-based MSW program.
+Students admitted to the MSW with a non-social work degree complete 9 foundation courses (in 12 months) followed by the 24-month program.

 Completing this program